Vietnamese New Year: Dates, Animals, Food, and Traditions

 Nguyen Hue Flower Street

-Another annual hotspot for Ho Chi Minh city residents is Nguyen Hue Flower Street.
-This year, Nguyen Hue Boulevard will be opened to visitors from 19:00 February 07, 2024 to 21:00 February 14, 2024.
-Every year, up to 99 species of flowers with over 90,000 baskets are arranged upon the collaboration of the organizing committee with farmers in HCMC, the Mekong Delta, and the Central Highlands city of Dalat.
+Another annual hotspot for Ho Chi Minh City residents is Nguyen Hue Flower Street.
+This year, Nguyen Hue Flower Street will be open to visitors from 19:00 February 16, 2026, to 21:00 February 23, 2026.
+Up to 99 species of flowers with over 90,000 baskets will be arranged as part of this collaboration between the organizing committee with farmers from HCMC, the Mekong Delta, and the Central Highlands city of Dalat.

 Lion and Dragon Dances